-SU - A.A.S./Certificate.
-Prerequisites: BSC 1094, PHY 1025.
-An introduction to clinical protocols/procedures and the role of the sonographer Competency in patient care skills required.
+SP - A.A.S. only.
+Prerequisites: BSC 1093, PHY 1025.
+An introduction to clinical protocols/procedures and the role of the sonographer.

-of the sonographer.
 Competency in patient care skills required of a sonographer is acquired.
 This course also includes common disease processes, medical terminology, and professional issues.

 SON 1100C Principles and Protocols of Sonography.
-3 c.c.
-SU - A.A.S./Certificate.
+4 c.c SU - A.A.S. only.
 Lab fee.
 Corequisite: SON 1170.
 An introduction to the basic principles of sonographic scanning and scanning protocols for the abdomen, pelvis, and vascular system with laboratory practice of basic skills and application of basic principles.